-Arroz con coco – Bring a taste of Colombia to your home with this brown rice cooked in coconut with sultanas, cinnamon stick and coconut sugar for low GI.
+Arroz con coco receta – Bring a taste of Colombia to your home with this brown rice cooked in coconut with raisins, cinnamon stick and coconut sugar for low GI.

 Once the solids have caramelized, simply add the remaining ingredients.
 I added a cinnamon stick to the rice which adds a lovely warming note.
 The rice should take 45 minutes to cook, though check the liquids levels periodically to ensure the rice doesn’t burn.